-We made capital expenditure payments of \$4.3 million, \$5.0 million and \$6.4 million for the years ended December 31, 2016, 2017 and 2018, respectively.
+We made capital expenditure payments of \$5.0 million, \$6.4 million and \$8.6 million for the years ended December 31, 2017, 2018 and 2019, respectively.
 Our capital expenditures during these periods were primarily used for the purchases of property, plant and equipment to expand the Hutchison MediPharma research facilities and the new manufacturing facility in Suzhou, China, which produces commercial supplies of fruquintinib and other clinical supplies.
-Our capital expenditures have been primarily funded by cash flows from operations and proceeds from our initial public and follow-on offering in the United States.
+Our capital expenditures have been primarily funded by cash flows from operations and proceeds from our initial public and follow-on offerings in the United States.